danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 Now you can use `login_as(user)` in your steps to simulate a logged-in session.
 This technique is much faster than logging in through the UI for each test (although you should have at least one test that does this to ensure the login form is working).

-### Tidying Up Output
+### Suppressing Publish Message

-When running Cucumber tests for the first time, it may display a message about *publishing results*.
-This refers to Cucumber's optional service that lets you upload your test run data to an online dashboard.
+When running Cucumber tests for the first time, it may display a message about publishing results.
+This refers to Cucumber's optional [reports service](https://reports.cucumber.io/) that lets you upload your test run data to an online dashboard.
 It can be useful for teams who want to share test reports in a web interface, but it's not required.

 If you don't need this feature, it can be silenced by editing `config/cucumber.yml`, which was generated during setup: